chef/chef-workstation/docs/Chef-CLI-Catalog.md

-  install                 Install cookbooks from a Policyfile and generate a locked cookbook set update                  Updates a Policyfile.lock.json with latest run_list and cookbooks push                    Push a local policy lock to a policy group on the Chef Infra Server push-archive            Push a policy archive to a policy group on the Chef Infra Server show-policy             Show policyfile objects on the Chef Infra Server diff                    Generate an itemized diff of two Policyfile lock documents export                  Export a policy lock as a Chef Infra Zero code repo
+  install                 Install cookbooks from a Policyfile and generate a locked cookbook set update                  Updates a Policyfile.lock.json with latest run_list and cookbooks push                    Push a local policy lock to a policy group on the Chef Infra Server show-policy             Show policyfile objects on the Chef Infra Server diff                    Generate an itemized diff of two Policyfile lock documents export                  Export a policy lock as a Chef Infra Zero code repo